 And here's how to (hopefully) turn those ingredients into Monkey Bread.

-- Combine 1 cup flour, plus the listed sugar, yeast and salt in large bowl of electric mixer.
+- Combine just one cup (125 grams) of the flour, plus the listed sugar, yeast and salt in large bowl of electric mixer.
 Stir well.

 - Gradually add the heated butter/milk mix to the dry ingredients, and beat at slow speed, scraping sides of bowl occasionally.
-Beat for 2 minutes.
+Beat for two minutes.